haimengzhao/quantum-oracle-sketching/README.md

 # Quantum Oracle Sketching (QOS)

-Code repository for the numerical experiments in our paper "Processing massive classical data on small quantum computers".
+Code repository for our paper "Processing massive classical data on small quantum computers", where we introduce Quantum Oracle Sketching, enabling access to the classical world in quantum superposition for large-scale machine learning.

 This repo contains:
 - Core implementations of **quantum oracle sketching** in JAX.